Rampant graft under S.Africa's Zuma detailed in new report

 The first volume was delivered in early January and dealt with corruption at national carrier South African Airways, the country's tax collector and public procurement.

-Over 34 months, the Zondo commission heard accounts of rampant misappropriation of funds from some of the 270 witnesses, who included business people, civil servants and intelligence officers.
+Over nearly three years, the Zondo commission heard accounts of rampant misappropriation of funds from more than 300 witnesses, who included business people, civil servants and intelligence officers.

 Much of the evidence related to a wealthy Indian immigrant family headed by three brothers -- Ajay, Atul and Rajesh Gupta -- all accused of wielding undue influence over Zuma.

-Zuma, 79, became post-apartheid South Africa's fourth president in May 2009, succeeding Thabo Mbeki.
+Zuma, 79, became post-apartheid South Africa's fourth president in May 2009, succeeding Kgalema Motlanthe.

 But his presidency gained a reputation for corruption, with cronies influencing government appointments, contracts and state businesses.

-The web-like process, known in South Africa as "state capture", led to losses equivalent at the time to nearly seven billion dollars, according to an estimate by Pravin Gordhan, formerly finance minister, but now in charge of state-owned companies.
+The web-like process, known in South Africa as "state capture", led to losses equivalent at the time to nearly $7 billion, according to an estimate by Pravin Gordhan, a former finance minister now in charge of state-owned companies.

 Zuma's refusal to testify to the commission prompted the Constitutional Court to order his imprisonment for contempt in July.